MicrosoftDocs/visualstudio-docs/docs/data-tools/troubleshooting-service-references.md

 7. On the **Build** menu, click **Rebuild** to rebuild the WCF service project.

 ## WCF Data Services Do Not Display in the Browser

 When it attempts to view an XML representation of data in a [!INCLUDE[ss_data_service](../data-tools/includes/ss_data_service_md.md)], Internet Explorer may misinterpret the data as an RSS feed.
-You must make sure that the option to display RSS feeds is disabled.
+Make sure that the option to display RSS feeds is disabled.

 To fix this error, disable RSS feeds:

 1. In Internet Explorer, on the **Tools** menu, click **Internet Options**.